sfence/hades_extrafarming/README.md

 #### Nodes and food

-This farming mod provides a large selection of craftable foods:
+This farming mod provides a large selection of craftable food and items:

 | Node name               | Description name      |
 | ----------------------- | --------------------- |